 Encrypting your wallet is a great idea to prevent other people using your computer to steal your money or your wallet.dat file.
 Please don’t forget the encryption's password.
 If you lose it, you can’t access your funds anymore and we will not be able to help.

-In the MERGE Core client, click on Settings > Encrypt Wallet... and add your password (passphrase) in order to encrypt your wallet.
+In your Merge wallet, click on Settings > Encrypt Wallet... and add your password (passphrase) in order to encrypt your wallet.
 A confirmation plus the encryption process (can take a few minutes) will follow:

 This action is very important.
 Don't forget to back up your wallet.dat!